 Three other fighters were now helping the female enforcer, ducking down to shelter from attacks and then popping up to send out return fire.
 It seemed to be helping, reducing the rate at which the Morrows could sling spells at them.

 The building around the doorway had taken several more blows as the Morrows’ aim deteriorated under the pressure.
 None of the Morrows seemed eager to come closer and make themselves a more obvious target.

 Siobhan threw the alchemical bottle into the street, where it shattered.
 The stench expanded outward in a vaguely visible, sick-looking cloud.

 As quickly as possible, she ducked back down and placed the paper spell array for her gust spell against the inner side of the table, using a bit of moderate-strength glue to paste it on.
 The Circle bound a spherical area under her command, which in this case meant that she also controlled a section of air on the other side of the table’s surface.
 The side facing the street.

 She realized belatedly that she needed a power source, and as she turned to look for one, the healer said, “Here!” and tossed her the beast core he’d been using to perform healing spells.

 Siobhan wasted no time extracting energy from it.
-It was her first time channeling power from a beast core, and she was exhilarated by the deep well of potential she could feel within such a small container.
-It was like holding a miniature sun, or a bolt of lightning, or all the crushing power of a the world’s largest waterfall.
+She was exhilarated by the deep well of potential she could feel within the small vessel.
+It was like holding a miniature sun, or a bolt of lightning, or all the crushing power of the world’s largest waterfall.